rigao-alexandre/moodle-quizaccess_failgrade/README.md

 for periodic/annual retraining and you don't want a passed quiz to permanently block reattempts after a reset:

+- **Moodle's native "Reset course":** already safe with the default options.
+"Remove all quiz attempts" is checked by default, and when it runs, `mod_quiz` also clears the quiz's gradebook grade as part of the same step - regardless of whether the general "Remove all course grades" option was selected.
+The issue can only resurface here if "Remove all quiz attempts" is deliberately unchecked while resetting a course for some other reason.
-- **Workaround today:** in the course's recompletion settings, enable both "Quiz attempts: Delete" and "Delete grade data".
+- **`local_recompletion` workaround today:** in the course's recompletion settings, enable both "Quiz attempts: Delete" and "Delete grade data" - unlike the native reset above, these are fully independent here, and skipping "Delete grade data" leaves the old grade in place.
 Note this removes the old grade from the live gradebook (it's still recoverable via Moodle's "Grade history" report, just not visible in the normal grade views) - not ideal if you need the old pass/fail visible as a compliance record.
 - **In progress:** automatic detection of course resets (both Moodle's native "Reset course" and `local_recompletion`) is being worked on, so a reset can be recognised without needing to delete any grade/attempt history.
 Track progress via the GitHub issues.